pimeys/MySimpleUploader/README.md

     esac
     exit 0

-The init script is dependable on [forever][https://github.com/indexzero/forever].
+The init script is dependable on [forever]( https://github.com/indexzero/forever ).

 Usage
 -----